 The programme aims to develop confident, reflective practitioners who are willing to critically evaluate and develop their own practice in the light of experience, research evidence and current educational thinking.
 The programme will equip trainees with the pedagogical subject knowledge required to enter the teaching profession.

 The complete Initial Teacher Training (ITT) programme is intentionally intensive, intellectually stimulating, challenging, demanding.
 It is underpinned by pedagogical research.
-As a result of the course, it is intended that students will have achieved the following:
+As a result of the course, it is intended that trainees will have achieved the following:

 - High quality levels of knowledge, skills and understanding in their specialist subject.